ibm-cloud-docs/vpc/backup_service_vpc_s2s_auth.md

 # Establishing service-to-service authorizations for the Backup service
 {: #backup-s2s-auth}

-Before you can create backup policies, you need to establish service-to-service authorizations and specify [user roles](/docs/iam?topic=iam-iam-service-roles-actions#is.backup-policy-roles).
-This authorization enables the Backup for VPC service to detect the tags, create backup snapshots of block volumes and file shares.
+Establish service-to-service authorizations and [user roles](/docs/iam?topic=iam-iam-service-roles-actions#is.backup-policy-roles) so that {{site.data.keyword.cloud_notm}} Backup for VPC can detect resource tags and create backup snapshots of block volumes and file shares.
 {: shortdesc}

 ## Overview